 - Develop Khutsong South Extension 8 as a major new node with a diversified basic-non-basic economic mix.
-Implement a walkable design with a prominent town centre as well as significantly higher densities to support universal access and non-motorised transport. - Implement special economic measures in order to normalise the economies of previously disadvantaged areas. - Bring the social facility-to-population ratio up to CSIR standards. - Promote the development of NGOs in a variety of localities.
-Promote clustering; however, micro sized facilities could develop in a more scattered pattern. - Promote green infrastructure development, beginning with major parks and major routes. - Promote public and private gardening within the limits of climatic resources. - Allow for the development of backyard dwelling units/rooms near public transport stops subject to geotechnical constraints and infrastructure availability.
+Implement a walkable design with a prominent town centre as well as significantly higher densities to support universal access and non-motorised transport. - Implement special economic measures in order to normalise the economies of previously disadvantaged areas. - Bring the social facility-to-population ratio up to CSIR standards. - Implement Transit Oriented Development.
+Cluster facilities, increase densities, mix land uses and improve accessibility near public transport stops. - Promote the development of NGOs in a variety of localities.
+Promote clustering. - Promote green infrastructure development, beginning with major parks and major routes. - Promote public and private gardening within the limits of climatic resources.
+Encourage residents to utilise the large swathes of land designated for urban agriculture. - Allow for the development of backyard dwelling units/rooms near public transport stops subject to geotechnical constraints and infrastructure availability.
 Conduct a study on service availability focused on densification and backyard dwellers. - Promote the transformation of Khutsong from a dormitory settlement into a vibrant sustainable urban area integrated with Carletonville and Welverdiend. - Enable the development of land uses related to the future development of a PRASA railway station in Khutsong South Proper.
+Move the proposed locality of the station to Khutsong South in order to obtain higher densities and Transit Oriented Development.